-Prominent among members of the family was Giovanni dal Ponte (1385-c.1438), Italian, Florentine painter; as well as Giovanni Pontano, a 15th century humanist, poet, and diplomat from Cerreto who served three Kings of Naples; Antonio da Ponte (1512-1595), Italian architect and engineer from Venice
+Prominent among members of the family was Giovanni dal Ponte (1385-c.1438), Italian, Florentine painter; as well as Giovanni Pontano, a 15th century humanist, poet, and diplomat from Cerreto who served three Kings of Naples.

-, most...
-Another 45 words (3 lines of text) are included under the topic Early Pontone Notables in all our PDF Extended History products and printed products wherever possible.
+Piero del Ponte (1462-1535) was the 45th Grand Master of the Order of Saint John between 1534 and 1535.
+He hailed from Asti, in northern Italy and was a descendant of the...
+Another 64 words (5 lines of text) are included under the topic Early Pontone Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Pontone family to the New World and Oceana